 14. Progressive Glasses Are More Expensive

-Depending on what quality or model of lenses you choose you can have a price bump form 100 $ to several hundred dollars.
-It depends on what you wear now and what you want/need in your new lenses.
+Depending on what quality or model of lenses you choose you can have a price bump from 100 $ to several hundred dollars.
+It depends on what you wear now and what you want/needs in your new lenses.

 15. Progressive Glasses Are Perfect for Nothing